 NOTE: If you or someone close to you is the victim of domestic violence, you can get immediate help by calling the National Domestic Violence Hotline at 1-800-799-7233 or 911 if it's an emergency.

-In Virginia, domestic violence (family violence) is considered a pattern of behavior, and a method of control.
-It is a means of establishing a hierarchy of power within a relationship, in which one partner dominates the other through use of physical violence and/or psychological abuse.
-Family violence includes five primary categories of abusive behaviors: physical violence, emotional abuse, sexual assault, economic control and neglect.
+In Virginia, domestic violence (also called family violence) is considered a pattern of behavior and a method of control over family or household members.
+It's a means of establishing a hierarchy of power within a relationship, in which one partner dominates the other through use of physical violence and/or psychological abuse.
+The specific criminal statute that addresses domestic violence in Virginia is "assault and battery against a family or household member."

 What Protections Are Available in Addition to Criminal Prosecution?